enel-gdh-educational/katacoda-scenarios/version-control/remotes/02-fetch.md

 #### Task

 Changes have been made in the origin repository.
+- Use `git branch -a` to list all the branches available
-Use `git fetch` to download the changes,  and then checkout the branch to view them.
+- Use `git fetch` to download the changes in the remote repository

-Protip
-You can view a list of all the remote branches using the command git branch -r T
+- Use `git branch -a` to list all the branches available

+Now you should be able to see the remote branch *origin/master*